parmi93/NanoPi-R6S-FriendlyWrt-Debloat/README.md

 2. Find a line that contain `...bin/bash` and change it to `...bin/ash`
 3. Save and close with `:wq`

-## Uninstall unnecessary `opkg` packages
+## [DEBLOAT] Uninstall unnecessary `opkg` packages

-After listing all pre-installed packages in OpenWrt v24.10.2 and FriendlyWrt v24.10.2, I compared the lists to identify all `opkg` packages unique to FriendlyWrt v24.10.2, and subsequently uninstalled them.
-Follow these steps to uninstall unnecessary packages:
+Here are the steps to follow to uninstall all unnecessary packages from FriendlyWrt v24.10.2.
 1. `vim opkg_uninstall.sh`
 2. Paste this massive command:
     ```bash